librairy_347_westmountmag

 RFID security pedestals

 A few weeks later, I was fortunate to meet with Julie Bouchard (Librarian – Systems and Technical Services) and Julie-Anne Cardella (Director) to discuss the library’s implementation of RFID technology.
-The library staff had managed to attach RFID tags on their collection of approximately 167,000 items.
-This was accomplished during a brief period that the library was closed for minor renovations that involved new carpeting, additional furniture and a reconfiguration of study and reading spaces.
+The library staff had managed to attach RFID tags to their collection of approximately 167,000 items.
 “The process was seamless”, Ms. Cardella mentioned, adding that minimal staff training was required for the new system.
-The process of tagging items was simplified since all items had an existing barcode associated within the library information system (V-Smart).
-Once an RFID tag was placed on the item it was a simple matter to copy the barcode onto the tag.
+The tagging process was simplified because all items already had a barcode associated with the library information system (V-Smart).
+Once an RFID tag was placed on the item, it was a simple matter to copy the barcode onto the tag.

 The solution used by the library was provided by Bibliotheca.
-This included a touch screen selfCheck kiosk that uses a barcode login provided by the patron’s library card.
+This included a touchscreen self-check kiosk that uses a barcode login from the patron’s library card.
 The kiosk is configured with proprietary software (quickConnect) that communicates with the library’s information system.
 One huge improvement over prior self-check kiosks is that RFID tags do not rely on “line of sight”.
 More specifically, one can stack up to 5 items at a time on the kiosk – regardless of orientation – during the same transaction.

 RFID workstation - WestmountMag.ca